Khem Birch: Personal life

 Birch has three brothers, and attended high school at St. Thomas Aquinas Catholic High School in Russell, Ontario.
 Birch grew up a fan of the Toronto Raptors, watching their games on television and even driving five hours with his father to Toronto to watch a live game at the Air Canada Centre.
 He has been married since 2018 and has a daughter born in 2019.
+He also has two unnamed children from past relationships a daughter and son born between 2015 and 2016.